enfyna/readme-as-gif/README.md

 > Note : On windows it should be : venv\bin\activate.bat

+4. Export app.py location for flask:

+		export FLASK_APP=api/app.py

-4. Run it :
+5. Run it :

 		flask run

-5. Open your browser and enter this URL:
+6. Open your browser and enter this URL:

 		http://127.0.0.1:5000/arkanoid